tcmorris/tcmorris-hylia/src/posts/whats-jekyll.md

 ---
 title: What's Jekyll?
-tagline: Learn more about this static site generator.
+metaDesc: Learn more about this static site generator.
+date: '2012-02-06'
 tags:
 - jekyll
 ---